 There are No Bad Kids

-When children use bad manners, please, do your best to guide them to make another choice.
-As children begin to use good manners, complement and encourage these first efforts.
-Make them feel good about using good manners and they will continue to use them.
-It’s magic!
+Whenever children use bad manners, please, do your best to guide them to make a better choice.
+And, once children begin to use good manners, compliment and encourage these first efforts.
+Make them feel good about using good manners, and they will continue to use them–It’s magic!

-As an example, after my daughter bumped into the lady behind us in line, I waited until we were safely in the privacy of our own car before I shared what I saw, and, how proud of her I was about telling the woman that she was sorry for accidentally bumping into her.
+As an example, after my daughter bumped into the lady behind us in line, I waited until we were safely in the privacy of our car before I shared what I saw and how proud of her I was for telling the woman that she was sorry for accidentally bumping into her.

-Because I took the time to complement and encourage her effort as opposed to telling her that she was a good girl, I saw the behavior repeated only a few days later when she almost ran into the gentleman crossing the room.
+Because I took the time to compliment and encourage her effort instead of telling her that she was a good girl, I saw the behavior repeated only a few days later when she almost ran into the gentleman crossing the room.
 In other words, make children feel good about using good manners, and they will want to use them repeatedly!

 Related: 15 Ways to Raise a Helper